-The Heritage Hub and Exhibition
+The Heritage Hub and Exhibitions

 Displays change regularly and are often based on members current topics of research and include themed exhibitions such as

-- Archaeological finds
+- Local Archaeological finds

 - World War 1 and the local fallen men